This article was first published on April 10, 2015, and updated on August 15, 2018

 The transplant involved her scalp, forehead, upper and lower eyelids, eye sockets, nose, upper cheeks, upper jaw and half of lower jaw, upper teeth, lower teeth, partial facial nerves, muscles and skin.

-A United States (US) volunteer firefighter whose face was burned off during a home fire rescue had successfully undergone the world's most extensive face transplant, New York University Langone Medical Center said on Monday (Nov 16).
+In 2016, a United States (US) volunteer firefighter whose face was burned off during a home fire rescue had successfully undergone the world's most extensive face transplant.

 Patrick Hardison, 41, received a full scalp and face, including ears, nose, lips and upper and lower eyelids from 26-year-old David Rodebaugh, a BMX extreme bicycling enthusiast from Brooklyn who was pronounced brain dead after a cycling accident.

 The procedure was done over 26 hours, by a 150-person medical team led by plastic surgeon Eduardo Rodriguez.

 With advances in medical technology, what used to be considered unthinkable surgical operations have made headlines in recent years.

 Computer scientist Valery Spiridonov, 30, who suffers from a rare muscle-wasting disease, volunteered in 2015 to be the first first person to undergo a controversial head transplant surgery devised by Italian physician Dr Sergio Canevero.
 Mr Spiridonov has since backed out of the surgery.

 Here are some examples of unusual body parts transplants attempted.